jsgounot/floria_analysis_workflow/README.md

 ### Path name presets and combinations

-Snakemake is fundamently relying on path name and [wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards) to define how to produce an output file.
-Since a phased assemblies can result from multiple chained operations, they must be reflected within the final path.
+Snakemake is fundamentally relying on path name and [wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards) to define how to produce an output file.
+Since a phased assembly can result from multiple chained operations, they must be reflected within the final path.

-The path base of an output file is `stats/assemblies/{group}/{basename}/mummer/circos/done.empty` where `group` refers to one of the main group in your configuration file and `basename` encodes how to make the phasing.
+The path base of an output file is `stats/assemblies/{group}/{basename}/mummer/circos/done.empty` where `group` refers to one of the main groups in your configuration file and `basename` encodes how to make the phasing.
 A very simple `basename` can be any assembler or reference-free phasing software such as `megahit` or `strainxpress.regular` (regular mode for StrainXPress).

 For reference based approaches, `basename` *can* be composed of multiple fields based on this order: `{assembling}.{ass_reads}.{vcalling}.{phaser}.{phaser_mode}.{subassembler}.{subassembler_reads}.{subassembler_preset}`.